Security & Compliance for Healthcare Research

 Production-grade baseline security and industry-aligned capabilities.
-We provide the controls and design—audit trail, no PHI in logs, encryption, RBAC—so you can meet HIPAA, FERPA, and privacy requirements.
-You remain responsible for your obligations, BAAs with vendors, and legal compliance.
+We provide the controls and design—audit trail, no PHI in logs, encryption guidance, and RBAC—that support HIPAA-aligned workflows when the required BAAs and operational safeguards are in place.
+You remain responsible for your obligations, vendor agreements, and legal compliance.

 This page describes product capabilities and is not legal advice.
 Validate your use case with your compliance or legal team.